CreativeGraces.net

 Stories concerning the origins of the name are through Bohemia, perhaps Hungary (present day).
 One story suggests the name comes from the Hemus or Hæmus Mountains of ancient NE Greece/modern Bulgaria.

 The mountains were indicated in some 19th century Bibles as the Hæmus Mountains, just north of the northern border of Thrace (NE Greece).
 Running W-E, the western end of the name is at about the source of the Nestos River.
 In relation to modern geography the border of Thrace is much closer to the sea than the 19th century map, with the Nestos River rising in Bulgaria and flowing through Thrace.
 The mountain range is un-named on many atlases but may today be called Rhodope, (Rodópi, Rodhópi).
 Both these mountain range names are related to the colour red.
 [Hæma- is from the Greek haima, blood; rhodo- (rose-coloured) is from the Greek rhodon, rose.
-Certainly in classical texts it appears that both names have been used and Haemus is often referred to as a mountain.
+Certainly, in classical texts it appears that both names have been used and Haemus is often referred to as a mountain.
 There is also wine called Hemus produced in Bulgaria.

 Hemus is apparently a Greek surname also.
 The story is of seven brothers who migrated to England, probably as religious refugees any time from C15th onwards.
 Various family stories appear to have the family in Bohemia and south of France before England.
 The surname is pronounced "Haymash" in Hungary today.